Tryd3x/ml-pipeline/readme.md

-# Adult Income Prediction using Machine Learning Pipeline
+# Adult Income Prediction using Mac7hine Learning Pipeline

 This project aims to develop a Machine Learning pipeline to predict income levels based on the Adult Income Census dataset.
 The pipeline includes various components such as a custom logging system, custom exception handling and deliverables ensuring robust and transparent operation throughout the ML workflow.